-Program administration revenues and expenses are accounted for in the NextGen Administration Fund.
-The Authority earns fees for its administration services based on the daily net asset values of the Program investments.
-NextGen administration fees, included in fee and other income on the statement of revenues, expenses and changes in net position, totaled \$8.4 million in fiscal year 2018, compared to \$8.1 million in fiscal year 2019.
-The decline in NextGen administration fees from fiscal years 2018 to 2019 reflects a decline in the fee charged on certain NextGen 529 accounts (generally, non-Maine related accounts) from 0.11% to 0.09%, which was effective on September 1, 2017.
+The Authority earns fees for its administration services based on the daily net asset values of the Program investments; program administration revenues and expenses are accounted for in the NextGen Administration Fund.
+NextGen administration fees, included in fee and other income on the statement of revenues, expenses and changes in net position, totaled \$8.3 million for fiscal 2020, compared to \$8.1 million in the prior year.
+These improvements are the result of continued growth in the Select Series portfolio, as market value appreciation has exceeded net accountholder distributions.

-- A \$42.4 million par value bond issue, secured by student loans issued under the Maine Loan Program, closed on May 30, 2019. \$33.7 million of the proceeds were used to settle the outstanding 2009 bond payable balance, and new program funds (including bond premium at issuance) of approximately \$14.8 million will be available for student borrowers in Maine.
-The savings derived from lower debt service interest costs between the settled 2009 and the 2019 new bond issue is expected to be shared with existing and new student loan borrowers. - Federal legislation in 2009 eliminated new student loan originations in the Federal Family Education Loan Program (FFELP) as of July 1, 2010, effectively creating a phase-out period of the Program as existing loans in the Program's portfolio amortize over their repayment periods.
-The Authority serves as the guarantor of these loans in Maine, which were originated by financial institutions participating in the Program, and manages the FFELP for the U. S. Department of Education (DE).
-At fiscal year-end 2019, the Authority guaranteed approximately \$282.6 million of student loans in the Program.
+• Federal legislation in 2009 eliminated new student loan originations in the Federal Family Education Loan Program (FFELP) as of July 1, 2010, effectively creating a phase-out period of the Program as existing loans in the Program's portfolio amortize over their repayment periods.
+Through November 30, 2019, the Authority served as the guarantor of these loans in Maine, which were originated by financial institutions participating in the Program, and managed the FFELP for the U. S. Department of Education (DE).